 There are four basic types of nursing home abuse and neglect in Oklahoma.
 Failure to meet basic needs means the facility is required to provide a safe, clean environment for every resident.
 They must have food and water, which are neglected when these basic needs are unmet.

 Many residents require help with personal hygiene.
+They may be unable to maintain proper hygiene alone.
 Residents should receive assistance with bathing, brushing their teeth, cleaning laundry, and other personal habits.

 Nursing home facilities are responsible for providing medical attention, prevention, and medication for various conditions.
 The facility must have the resources to care for residents and maintain their condition.
-When medical neglect or abuse is present, it can also lead to a medical malpractice claim.
+When medical neglect or abuse is present, it can also lead to a medical malpractice claim, with some examples including:

 - Inappropriate use of restraints